Python Decorators

 For a deep dive into the historical discussion on how decorators should be implemented in Python, see PEP 318 as well as the Python Decorator Wiki.
 You can find more examples of decorators in the Python Decorator Library.
 The decorator module can simplify creating your own decorators, and its documentation contains further decorator examples.

 Take the Quiz: Test your knowledge with our interactive “Decorators” quiz.
-Upon completion you will receive a score so you can track your learning progress over time:
+You’ll receive a score upon completion to help you track your learning progress:

 Interactive Quiz